The ITS Career Development Program

 Financial support of the Scholar is shared between the ITS and the respective department or school.

 - The Scholar’s department or school provides 25% of a university base salary up to $100,000 per year (plus fringe benefits), and may support additional base or non-base salary above that amount.
-The department or school is expected to provide an additional $2,500 for research expenses, as noted above.

 - Candidates for the ITS Scholars program are early stage investigators at the level of Assistant Professor with a doctoral degree.
-Those completing postdoctoral training with a departmental commitment of a faculty position of Assistant Professor by stated deadline will be eligible to apply.
+Those completing postdoctoral training with a departmental commitment of a faculty position of Assistant Professor by September 1, 2014 are eligible to apply.
 But the faculty appointment must not be contingent upon receipt of the award.
 ITS Scholars may originate from any of the health professions and related fields of translational science, including all basic biomedical sciences, all specialties of medicine and surgery, nursing, psychology and other behavioral sciences, dentistry, pharmacy, pharmacology, epidemiology, biostatistics, allied health sciences, health services research, biomedical engineering and other postdoctoral professions.
 All applicants must have evidence of strong academic achievement and scholarship, as well as personal attributes such as high motivation and integrity.
 This award is not intended for individuals making mid-career changes into clinical and translational research.

 - Applicants must be US citizens or non-citizen nationals, or must have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (I-151 or I-155) or some other verification of legal admission as a permanent resident.
 Applications will be accepted from persons with pending residence application, but the required residency status must be in place before receipt of the award.
 Individuals on temporary or student visas are not eligible.